Moroccan Red Lentil Soup

 Yes, you could also use green (brown) lentils instead of red lentils.
 Green lentils will need to simmer longer (at least 15 minutes after bringing to a boil) until soft.

-Can you make this soup in the instant pot?
+Can I make this soup in the instant pot?

 Yes, this soup also cooks up quickly in the instant pot.